qiwi/masker/README.md

 * [CLI](https://github.com/qiwi/masker/blob/master/CLI.md)

 ## Packages
-There is also a bunch of plugins, that extend the masking scenarios.
+There is also a bunch of plugins, that extend the available masking scenarios.
 Please follow their internal docs.

 | Package | Description | Version
 |---|---|---